simonfels/steam-achievements-organizer/README.md

     - get game-achievements (calc total) (if not already present)
     - get game-achievement percentages (if not already present)
     - get user-achievements (calc percentage completed, mark game completed if 100%)
+    - maybe mark games/etc. when they were fetched, for automation (fetch all games that haven't been fetched since 2 days, etc..)

 ## STYLING TODOs